iiyo/domglue/README.md

-# DOM Glue
+# domglue

-DOMGlue is a simple, unobtrusive view layer that utilizes the DOM instead of using a custom template language.
+A simple, unobtrusive view layer that utilizes the DOM instead of using a custom template language.

-DOMGlue can render a part of the live DOM or use template strings containing HTML or XML.
+It can render a part of the live DOM or use template strings containing HTML or XML.
 Elements with variable content are marked with a `data-key` attribute.
 Each `data-key` attribute has as its value a key in the data which is used to render the template or update the DOM.